 There are many different office techniques that plastic surgeons and dermatologists have been defining as a “Lunchtime” Facelift.
 Because of this common term, there is a lot of variety of results.
 All Lunch Time Facelifts are not the same.

 In general, shorter procedures with shorter recovery tend to have less obvious results and are less likely to last.
 For the face, deeper structures need to be addressed to provide longer lasting results.

 What is a Liquid Facelift?

 This term refers to injections of a variety of fillers into the face to plump areas that have depressions such as the smile lines of the mouth, the corners of the mouth and right in front of the jowl area.
 Some people also have depressions underneath the eyes or under the cheekbones.
-Filling these areas with RESTYLANE®, JUVEDERM®, PERLANE®, or RADIESSE® can improve the aging changes of the face.
+Filling these areas with RESTYLANE®, JUVEDERM®, PERLANE®, or RADIESSE® during a liquid facelift can improve the aging changes of the face.